kgruiz/concat-zsh/README.md

 # concat-zsh

-`concat` is a Zsh function designed to merge the contents of multiple files based on specified extensions and filtering criteria.
-Developed to aggregate files for use as context in Large Language Model (LLM) queries, `concat` is a useful tool for developers and system administrators seeking to organize and consolidate project files efficiently.
+`concat` is a Zsh function designed to merge the contents of multiple files or files within specified directories into a single output file.
+It supports filtering by extension, include/exclude patterns, recursive search, and handling hidden files.
+Developed initially to aggregate files for use as context in Large Language Model (LLM) queries, `concat` is a versatile tool for developers and system administrators seeking to organize and consolidate project files efficiently.

 ## Table of Contents